FireMario211/Prism-Menu/README.md

 - Allow for resizing the menu with a minimum size and maximum size (Only imgui)
 - Add light theme
 - Add animated background support (Custom theme only unless I add a theme that supports it)
-- Add noclip accuracy
 - Add startpos switcher
 - Add a way to customize keybinds
-- Add a "Replay Bot"
+- Add a "Replay Bot" (Might turn this into another mod instead)
 - Add "Randomize Gamemode" just for fun
 - Add a "Custom Themes Marketplace" (use aws or idk what server)
+- Allow users to upload their macros for other users to use (If I decide to make Replay Bot on this mod, same story with another mod if i end up making it as another mod)
 - maybe switch to ArianaPro-Regular font? looks nice imo. make a font switcher
 - Add "Coin Finder" (look at https://discord.com/channels/1199008625683869787/1199008626451423275/1201272567244275903)